PnS2019/pns2019.github.com/python-sc.md

 ### Eclipse+PyDev

-If you are a [Eclipse](http://www.eclipse.org/) user, perhaps you would be very happy to know that there is a dedicate Eclipse plugin for Python.
+If you are a [Eclipse](http://www.eclipse.org/) user, perhaps you would be happy to know that there is a dedicate Eclipse plugin for Python.
 [PyDev](http://www.pydev.org/) takes advantages of the powerful Eclipse compiling and debugging framework.

 ### Vim